Reemabdu213/holbertonschool-printf/README.md

 # _printf

-Simple implementation supporting %c, %s and %%.
+Simple implementation supporting %c, %s and %% with Betty style and docs.